Spartiate: Origins

-According to classical accounts, the Spartan Constitution was the product of the legendary lawgiver, Lycurgus.
+According to classical accounts, the Spartan Constitution was the product of the legendary lawgiver Lycurgus.
 He was said to have written the Spartan constitution early in the Archaic period, but dates in historical sources are wildly inconsistent, making it impossible to determine whether Lycurgus was an actual historical figure.
 It is clear, however, that at some point in the late Archaic period, the model of Spartan society shifted from a monarchical system to an aristocracy of the elite warrior class.

 The change is likely to have been in some way related to the transition from "Dark Age" warfare, in which nobles were the dominant force, to the hoplite warfare of the classical period.
 Around the time of that change, Sparta embarked on the conquest of the neighboring state of Messenia.
 The acquisition of such a comparatively large piece of territory and conquered population seems to have both provided the basis for the system of helotage, and required the existence of a large military force to keep the potentially rebellious Messenians under control.
 The Spartiates thus became a permanently armed master class, living off the labor of the helots and preventing rebellion through constant struggle.

 Characteristics

 Spartan citizenship was restricted to adult men without metic ancestry, as in most Greek poleis.
 In a system known as the kleros, full citizens were assigned to different plots of land to organize and develop through the use of the helot serfdom.
 This made the Spartiate similar to landed gentry.
 In order to keep the helots in check, all Spartiate must be trained and skilled in suppressing potential revolts and thus the need for a military-style system.
 As with landed gentry from other ethnicity or time periods, Spartiate cultivated a society marked by proud tradition, customs, and warrior ethos.

 A certain income was required to maintain syssitia membership, and thus Spartiate status.
+The syssitia were common-messes where all Spartans ate, though it could also be a term for military unit that numbered to 300 men.
 Spartiates were expected to adhere to an ideal of military valor, as exemplified by the poems of Tyrtaeus, who praised men who fell in battle and heaped scorn on those who fled.
 Such ideals were standard for hoplite forces across Greece, as they relied on each man defending each other with the shield.
 Politically, Spartiate men composed the army assembly, the body that elected the ephors, the most powerful magistrates of Sparta after the kings.
 This type of governing body resulted in an oligarchy that was responsible to the organizing of the nation.